 A Military Times story two years later reported that few improvements in that time.

-Patients at dozens of VA medical facilities wait at least a month for an appointment, and 64 have average wait times for new patients that are over 60 days.
-There were ten facilities that reported wait times of more than 90 days for new patients to see a specialist, including one in Westmoreland, Pennsylvania, where the wait time for a specialist appointment was 174 days.
+Patients at dozens of VA medical facilities wait at least a month for an appointment.
+And 64 have average wait times for new patients that are over 60 days.
+Ten facilities reported wait times of more than 90 days for new patients to see a specialist.
+One in Westmoreland, Pennsylvania, had wait time for a specialist appointment of 174 days.

 Section 704 of the Servicemembers Civil Relief Act is titled Health Insurance Reinstatement.
-Any servicemember who is entitled to protections under the act is also entitled to the reinstatement of health insurance upon release or termination of active duty.
-For this to apply, the health insurance must (1) have been in effect on the day before his or her service began, and (2) have been terminated effective on a date during the period of his or her service.
-In short, if the servicemember’s health insurance expired or was canceled during his or her period of active duty, the insurer has no choice but to reinstate it.
+Any servicemember who is entitled to protections under the Act is also entitled to the reinstatement of health insurance upon release or termination of active duty.